 - Filtering: Information_retrieval systems often provide filtering mechanisms to refine search results based on specific criteria.
 Users can apply filters to narrow down results by attributes such as date, location, file type, or other relevant metadata.

 - Relevance Feedback: Information_retrieval systems may incorporate relevance feedback mechanisms that allow users to provide feedback on the relevance of the retrieved documents.
-This feedback can be used to improve the ranking and retrieval process for future searches.
+This feedback can improve the ranking and retrieval process for future searches.

 - Result Presentation: Information_retrieval systems present the retrieved information to users in a user-friendly and informative manner.
 This includes displaying search results, generating snippets or summaries of documents, highlighting query terms, and providing relevant metadata.
 The presentation function aims to enhance the usability and readability of the retrieved information.